ivan-yifanye/notes_py_exercises/README.md

 # Python Exercises

-This repo contains my collactions of interesting python exercises
+This repo contains my collactions of interesting python exercises:

 * "geo_data": The final project of the Coursera course "Using Databases with Python"
 * "image_processing": An textbook exercise of processing images